Extra Credit Presentation: std::string_view

 In the std::string_view version:

-• The substr method then creates a new string_view pointing to the substring between two delimiter positions, without copying any characters.
+substrmethod then creates a new string_view pointing to the substring between two delimiter positions, without copying any characters. - This process is repeated until the entire string is tokenized.

 When tested, the std::string_view method was observed to be approximately 6 times faster than its std::string counterpart.